Showing 2021 season

 Check into your hotel.
 In the afternoon, there’s time to rest or to start exploring the lively British capital.
 Uniformed hosts are available to help you make the most of your stay.

-Today is devoted to exploring on your own or enjoying our exciting program of optional activities.
+Today is devoted to exploring on your own or enjoying our exciting optional activities.
 You may choose to join a Local Guide for an optional morning sightseeing tour of the city’s famous landmarks: the Houses of Parliament and Big Ben, Westminster Abbey, Whitehall’s mounted horseguards and the Prime Minister’s Downing Street residence, Piccadilly Circus, and Buckingham Palace.
 The highlight is a visit to St. Paul’s Cathedral, Sir Christopher Wren’s masterpiece built between 1675 and 1708.
 Later, maybe visit Windsor Castle or the Tower of London with its spectacular Crown Jewels.
 Tonight, we recommend our optional Taste of London excursion with dinner, followed by a guided illumination cruise on the Thames River.

 Meet your Tour Director and traveling companions and depart at 8 am for a memorable day of sightseeing.
 In Oxford, a walking tour shows you the colleges where Britain’s elite receive its outstanding education.
 Then, travel through the lovely Cotswold Hills to Shakespeare’s Stratford-upon-Avon.
 Take photos of Anne Hathaway’s Cottage and explore the town at your own pace.
 Your overnight destination is Leeds.